YubicoLabs/fido-openssh-workshop/exercises/certs/README.md

 - Now use the CA key (`id_userca`) to sign your pubkey (`id_ecdsa.pub`) into an SSH certificate (`id_ecdsa-cert.pub`):
 ```
-ssh-keygen -s ./id_userca -I ubuntu@example.org -V +52w -n ubuntu,ubuntu@example.org id_ecdsa.pub
+ssh-keygen -s ./id_userca -I ubuntu@example.org -V +52w -n ubuntu,ubuntu@example.org -O verify-required id_ecdsa.pub
 ```
 The certificate will be valid (`-V`) until 52 weeks from now, and is bound to user names (`-n`) `ubuntu` and `ubuntu@example.org`.
+Furthermore, a critical option is added to the certificate indicating that accepting signatures made using this key require user verification.
+This means that the certificate can only be used to sign in on servers accepting certificates issued by the CA when user verification is performed.

-- View the generated certificate
+- View the generated certificate contents:
 ```
 ssh-keygen -f ./id_ecdsa-cert.pub -L
 ```

-- Store the certificate in a largeBLob on your security key, associated with your credential for the `ssh:demo` application.
+- Store the certificate in a largeBlob on your security key, associated with your credential for the `ssh:demo` application.
 ```
 fido2-token -S -b -n ssh:demo id_ecdsa-cert.pub <device>
 ```